kybates/startup/README.md

 An `address` or `A` record mapgs a domain name directly to an IP address

-A `canonical name` or `CNAME` maps one domain name to anotehr domain name
+A `canonical name` or `CNAME` maps one domain name to another domain name

 ## HTML